member87/nvim/README.md

 ## Neovim Setup
 These are my settings for neovim.
-Plugins can be found below.
+Plugins can be found below (they are auto generated using the [build.py](build.py) file + github actions).

 ## Plugins
 - [wbthomason/packer.nvim](http://github.com/wbthomason/packer.nvim) - A use-package inspired plugin manager for Neovim.
 Uses native packages, supports Luarocks dependencies, written in Lua, allows for expressive config